 Details of Visiting Scholar Appointment

 Visiting Scholar positions carries with it a full university research appointment, which includes library privileges, e-mail, and other campus facilities.
-A shared office at the Institute has been reserved for visiting scholars, but a desk is not guaranteed.
+A shared office at the Institute has been reserved for visiting scholars; each visiting scholar will have his/her own designated desk.
 Computers are not provided.
 The Visiting Scholar office has a printer and wireless connection (Airbears) that allows scholars access to the internet.

 No other position, including positions in other Berkeley departments or faculties, whether paid or unpaid, can be held at the same time, without discussion and approval by the Institute’s director.
 Additionally, payments of any kind for lecture services at other institutions must be approved ahead of time by IES director.